 In practice, I find that most states pretty quickly affirm a new state registration if what you are already doing is acceptable in your home state.
 But there are some differences among states, particularly for those who don't do assets under management and, instead, provide other types of financial advice for hourly fees, fixed fees, retainer fees, monthly subscription fees, and such.
 Since the AUM model is pretty standardized, it's very straightforward for regulators to review it and approve it.
 Ironically, what we're finding is, while fixed fees and hourly fees and monthly fees are a more transparent compensation model, since they are newer and regulators are less familiar with them, they can trigger a more intense review.
 They're going to go through the ADV in more detail, and they're going to want to make sure you're really clear about what you're doing in return for the compensation you're receiving (i.e., that you're serving clients appropriately).

 In terms of the timing, the rules state that you add a new state registration any time that you have clients in the state.
-A few states like Texas and Louisiana say you have to register before you accept even your first client.
-Most states, however, have what’s called a “de minimis” rule, which says if you have a minimal number of clients (less than five), and you haven’t set up any physical location in the state, you don’t have to register yet.
-Or, stated another way, you don’t actually have to register in the new state until you have more than five clients, a physical location in the state, or you’re otherwise actively marketing and soliciting for clients in that state.
+A few states like Texas and Louisiana require you to file notice (effectively beginning the registration process and requiring the registration fee to be paid) before you accept even your first client.
+Most states, however, follow what's called the "de minimis" rule under the Investment Advisers Act, which says if you have a minimal number of clients (no more than five), and you haven't set up any physical location in the state, you don't have to register yet.
+Or, stated another way, you don't actually have to register in the new state until you have more than five clients, a physical location in the state, or you're otherwise actively marketing and soliciting for clients in that state.

 Once you register with the SEC (if you go that route or you're eligible), the SEC is essentially a single federal registration that transcends all the states.
 While you still have to notify states that you're doing business in their state, it's a much simpler notification process and typically doesn't entail as intense of an ADV review.